MattiasMilger/News-feed-by-Mattias/README.md

 Requirements

 Python 3.13 Installed
 Feedparser installed
-Install libraries with pip install [library name] in command prompt.

 ----------------------------

 How to Run the App:
+First, make sure libraries are installed by running pip install feedparser in command line.
-Save the entire Python code provided and run it
+Save the entire Python code provided and run it.